gggeb/larvae/README.md

 ### TAGS
 __HEADING__ [SIZE]

-\    a heading tag with the optional argument of a size, which is a number.
+...a heading tag with the optional argument of a size, which is a number.

 __SUBTITLE__

-\    a subtitle, intended to be nested inside of HEADING tags.
+...a subtitle, intended to be nested inside of HEADING tags.

 __LINK__ {URL}

-\    a link.
+...a link.

 __E__ {B,I,U,S}

-\    the emphasis tag, the options are {bold, italic, underlined, secondary color}
+...the emphasis tag, the options are {bold, italic, underlined, secondary color}
-\    and can be used simultaneously.
+...and can be used simultaneously.

 __ALIGN__ {LEFT,CENTER,RIGHT}

-\    an alignment of either left, center or right.
+...an alignment of either left, center or right.

 ### SPECIAL CHARACTERS

 __~__

-\    a new line.
+...a new line.

 __\`__

-\    an indent.
+... an indent.